Mistium/Origin-OS/readme.md

 originOS is an html based shell for running owsl.

-OWL (Origin Scripting Language) is a programming language primarily focused on real time ui rendering.
+OSL (Origin Scripting Language) is a programming language primarily focused on real time ui rendering.

 ## Features
 ```